Rebecca Pearce, Psy.D.

 I schedule people with a standing, regular time, because it’s good to have a predictable, reliable time.
 Typically people begin by coming in on a weekly basis for the first 3 - 4 sessions, and if it makes sense at that time we can drop to every other week.
 When I’ve been working with someone for quite some time we might move to once every four weeks.

-My standard fee for a 55 minute session is $190, and a 45 minute session is $160.
-After the initial assessment period of three sessions, if we continue to work together on a weekly basis there is a 10% discount.
-If we do not continue at the weekly frequency, the price remains at the usual rate.
+After the initial assessment period of three sessions, if we continue to work together on a weekly basis there is a 10% discount ($184.5 for 55 min. session; $157.5 for a 45 min. session).
+If we do not continue at the weekly frequency, the price remains at the standard rate listed above.

 Requirements for animals to qualify as emotional support animals are becoming more rigorous, and therefore I do not write letters to certify emotional support animals.